-21. AWARDS
+21. Awards

 - 21.1.
 At the National Championships, each performer performs for the title of World/ National Artistic Aerial Champion 20XX.
 At the Open Championships, each performer performs for the title of Open Artistic Aerial Sports Champion 20XX. - 21.2.
-Only sporting training shoes or bare feet are permitted on stage at the medal ceremony. - 21.3.
-All performers will receive a certificate of participation.
+Only sporting training shoes or bare feet are permitted on stage at the medal ceremony.